kestral246/adjustable_dirt/README.md

 User Customization
 ------------------

-But to take complete control, you need to roll up your sleeves and edit you're own override.txt.
+To take complete control, you need to roll up your sleeves and edit you're own override.txt.
 For each node in this file, there are two ways to customize it: which mask to use, and the y-offset.

 As an example, here are all the currently defined grass-type masks available, with an explanation of my naming scheme. *(Note that sometimes not every type of mask is used.
 For the default minetest textures, dry grass, coniferous litter, and rainforest litter all use the grass-type mask, but with different y-offsets.)*